In ‘Outlandish,’ Find Some of Europe’s Most Interesting Places

 Despite the cloudless, glaring sky, what felt like a gale-force wind tore against us all the way, dragging the breath from our lungs if we faced directly into it, so that we progressed like drunks, teetering and gasping.

 At times the wind was so intense that it almost forced us to retreat, or into the shelter of barriers raised against the sea, but soon there was no shelter left.
 Ahead lay only pebbles.
 The emptiness seemed immense and we became extremely small.
-Distances were hard to gauge, proportions misaligned.
+Distances were hard to gauge, and proportions misaligned.

 We stayed for a week in Dungeness in one of the iconic huts – it belonged to the family of a friend – and spent our days walking the foreshore and our evenings watching the sun collapse in a wobbling orange ball, like a shot-down UFO.
 The sky was not the English sky but the sky of a greater continent, with a clearer quality of light.